Bad-Jubies/bad-jubies.github.io/_posts/2020-9-17-RCE-NOW-WHAT.md

 # HTTP

-My go-to method for file transfers is http.
-It's so easy to spin up an http server in python and download the files to the target.
+My go-to method for file transfers is HTTP.
+It's so easy to spin up an HTTP server in python and download the files to the target.

 HTTP server in python 2:
 ```sh